burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 Users didn’t want to assemble the internet themselves; they wanted a reliable and simple way to get online.

-The large telecom companies gobbled up the ISPs and rolled internet connectivity into consumers’ existing phone services, with one bill.
-That made life so much simpler for consumers.
+The large telecom companies gobbled up the ISPs and rolled internet connectivity into consumers’ existing phone services, then they sent them one bill.
+Using the phone company they had relied on for decades made life so much simpler for consumers.

 Google’s clean search page beat out their competitor’s complicated messy landing pages.
 Navigating Yahoo’s home page back in the 2000’s was like wading through a swap.